apjanke/so-you-wanna-code/docs/index.md

 This was made by [Andrew Janke](https://apjanke.net) for a target audience of his friends.

+The home for the code behind this site is <https://github.com/apjanke/so-you-wanna-code>.

 This material is free to use.
 I don't need donations.
 If you'd like to support this project's aims, please donate to [Black Girls Code](https://www.blackgirlscode.com/) instead.